persteenolsen/pso-gatsby-blog-cms-two/src/posts/2020-10-16-node-express-role-based-membership-system-email-notification.md

 <a href="https://users.persteenolsen.com" target="_blank">Try the demo...</a>

-A Membership System including User Registration and Forgot Password.
+A Membership System with Authentication, User registration with Email verification and Forgot Password functionality.
 Secured by HTTPS, CORS and Bcrypt.
 For Authentication JWT access Tokens are used securing the private routes of the Web API

 Made without any ORM framework like Sequelize